 Thin and low quality content is common. (low word count is often an indicator, but when we combine that data with impression and clicks from Google Search Console, we see the full picture).

 An SEO audit is not a full content analysis, but there is enough data from it to identify pages that have content-related problems.

-Contact us to arrange your SEO audit.
+Contact us to arrange your website review.